Cheryl Wolfe, MD

-For more than 159 years, Mercy Hospital has cared for Chicago’s moms-to-be with compassion and commitment, and our tradition of excellence continues today with our state-of-the art Birth Place.
+For more than 159 years, Mercy Hospital has cared for Chicago’s moms-to-be with compassion and commitment, and our tradition of excellence continues today with our state-of-the art Family Birth Center at Mercy.

 Expert Care from the Beginning

 Start your pregnancy off right with prenatal care from our highly skilled and experienced obstetricians.
 From tips on nutrition and exercise to sophisticated prenatal testing and imaging, our prenatal team provides comprehensive pregnancy care for both Mom and baby.

 If you are experiencing a high-risk pregnancy, or have a condition that could lead to a high-risk pregnancy, access to high-quality diagnostic testing and services throughout your pregnancy is essential.
 The Pre-Birth Place at Mercy Hospital offers comprehensive specialty care for high-risk pregnancies.
 Our highly trained and experienced team of prenatal specialists provides high-level, personalized care to each patient.

 No matter what your labor is like, you can rest assured that that our experts are trained and experienced in all types of deliveries.
 What’s more, we are one of a select few hospitals offering advanced obstetrical pain management so that laboring moms can remain as comfortable and pain-free as possible during labor and delivery.